carlfranklin/MsalAuthInBlazorWasm/README.md

 3. Create a new **Blazor WebAssembly** hosted application using the .NET CLI

 ## Create a new Azure AD B2C Tenant

-As of this writing (November 10th, 2022) I could not find way to create a new tenant using the Azure CLI.

-However, you can use Pulumi.
-See https://www.pulumi.com/registry/packages/azure-native/api-docs/azureactivedirectory/b2ctenant/

-We will use the Azure Portal.

 Sign in to **Azure** and go to the main menu, and click on **New resource**.